 The economists’ rationale, which I’d first read ad nauseam decades ago, is that specialization in export crops like coffee makes sense because countries should grow what best suits their climate and soils, and then—according to the hallowed theory of “comparative advantage”—sell on the international market and use the profits to buy what they need that grows best elsewhere.

 In general, the history of colonialism is the history of the exploitation and imposition of alien beliefs and practices on the subjugated peoples.
-A sort of economic colonialism is presently taking place in many countries around the world, based on the theory of comparative advantage and free trade.
+A sort of economic colonialism is presently taking place in many countries around the world, based on the theory of comparative advantage and free trade, as well as other tenets of free-market capitalism, such as privatization, deregulation, specialization, and minimal government intervention in the free market.
 Those who live in highly developed industrialized countries, where people perform highly specialized kinds of work and then buy everything they need with the money they earn for performing that work, fail to understand how artificial and disruptive such a social and economic system can be when it is imposed on people who live a much less specialized and more subsistence lifestyle, where many people grow the food they eat and possess far fewer things than people who live in wealthy industrialized countries.
 Both kinds of colonialism, whether traditional or economic, assume that the dominant power’s way of life is inherently better than the way of life of the subjected or economically inferior people.

 [Martin] Khor was asked how he could so strongly argue against the big trade agreements.
 Was he not worried that without an expanded production and consumption base, Third World peoples would be deprived of Western standards of living?
 His answer, which I am paraphrasing, was to this effect: “I think you have it backward.
 Those who most depend on an expanding economy are not Malaysians or other Third Worlders, but you in the First World.
 In your world, you no longer have contact with the land, and you don’t know how to get along without luxuries.
 For us, if the whole global trade system collapsed, we might be better off.
 We have never lost touch with the land; we know how to grow food for our communities, how to make our own clothes, how to develop the fairly simple technologies we need.
 This is how most of us lived until recently.
 We wouldn’t mind having some of the new technologies you offer, and some kinds of trade are very useful, but if the Western colonial powers and transnational corporations would simply leave us alone, stop exploiting our resources and land so we could again retain their use, we could probably survive quite well.
 But what would you do?”

 The primary beneficiaries of free trade are large multinational corporations that gain unrestricted access to foreign countries’ resources, to huge quantities of cheap human labour, and to their growing consumer markets.
-In their relentless pursuit of profits, these corporations have adopted numerous selfish, illegal, immoral, and otherwise harmful methods which, in many cases, have become standard operating procedures, and which have the effect of reducing their costs, regardless of the many harmful effects that they have on human beings, other living organisms, and the environment.
+In their relentless pursuit of profits, these corporations have adopted numerous selfish, illegal, immoral, and otherwise harmful methods which, in many cases, have become standard operating procedures, in order to reduce their costs, regardless of the many harmful effects that these procedures have on human beings, other living organisms, and the environment.
 This is shown by the fact that a large part of what is calculated as free trade is merely the movement of products within the same multinational company.